cudy789/AMPL/docs/installation/setup-system.rst

 In this section, we will go through setting up a Raspberry Pi 4 to be used with AMPL.
 If you're able to setup a Raspberry Pi Bookworm 64-bit Lite OS
 (or similar Linux OS) on your system and configure SSH & internet connectivity on your own, you can skip to :doc:`install`.

-**You will need internet on your system when you boot it up, so either configure WiFi or plugin an ethernet cable**
+**You will need internet on your system when you boot it up, so either configure WiFi or plugin an ethernet cable.**

 Imaging your Raspberry Pi
 ===========================

-1. Download the latest version of the `Raspberry Pi Imager Tool <https://www.raspberrypi.com/software/>`_
+1. Download the latest version of the `Raspberry Pi Imager Tool <https://www.raspberrypi.com/software/>`_.
 2. Plug your microSD card into your computer and open the RPi Imager tool.

    .. image:: /res/installation/rpi-imager.png